Soleiman Pakseresht

-Soleiman Pakseresht (born 23 August 1972) is an Iranian sociologist and associate professor at Bu-Ali Sina University whose work focuses on social impact assessment, political sociology and sociology of cyberspace.
+Soleiman Pakseresht (born 23 August 1972) is an Iranian sociologist and associate professor at Allameh Tabataba'i University whose work focuses on social impact assessment, political sociology and sociology of cyberspace.
+He previously taught at Bu-Ali Sina University.

 Career

+Pakseresht is currently the head of the Higher Institute for Social Security Research.

-Pakseresht is a former representative of the Ministry of Cooperatives, Labour, and Social Welfare in the International Labour Organization and also previously held positions such as the head of the Iran Technical and Vocational Training Organization, the cultural and social deputy of the Center for Strategic Studies and the director of applied research in the Iranian government delegation office.
+He is a former representative of the Ministry of Cooperatives, Labour, and Social Welfare in the International Labour Organization and also previously held positions such as the head of the Iran Technical and Vocational Training Organization, the cultural and social deputy of the Center for Strategic Studies and the director of applied research in the Iranian government delegation office.
 He is also a founder of the Iranian Students Polling Agency (ISPA).